 This gives me goosebumps every single time I hear it or read it.

 I am so thankful for the bold move which was made nearly 250 years ago on my behalf and I am equally grateful to all that insure this bold move stands throughout the test of time.

-We should be celebrating America every day!
+~ We should celebrate America every day

 World Book Encyclopedia

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 A B Williams (author) from Central Florida on June 05, 2020:

 A B Williams (author) from Central Florida on June 14, 2018:

 Another day set aside to honor....Happy Flag Day America!